 YEARS

-Machinery and equipment

-Office furniture 5
+Machinery and equipment Office furniture Vehicles Leasehold improvements 5

-Leasehold improvements 3-10
+reasenora improvements 3-10

 PACKAGE DESIGN COSTS:

 Terra capitalizes costs incurred for the design of its packaging.
 These costs are amortized over the estimated life of the packaging not to exceed five years.